de-vnull/vnstat-on-merlin/README.md

 ### Install script ###

-* A "beta install" script has been generously created by @Martineau from snbforums: https://www.snbforums.com/threads/beta-vnstat-on-merlin-cli-ui-and-email-data-use-monitoring-with-install-script-too.70091/post-661207
+~~* A "beta install" script has been generously created by @Martineau from snbforums: https://www.snbforums.com/threads/beta-vnstat-on-merlin-cli-ui-and-email-data-use-monitoring-with-install-script-too.70091/post-661207
 	- You may wish to verify that the install, particularly the conf files, match your set-up.
 	- NOTE: The script does not alter the Database location and cannot modify the email send-vnstatscript with the user credentials.
-You will need to make these changes manually.
+You will need to make these changes manually.~~
+	- The install script is currently offline (15 February 2021).
+Working to get it back.

 ### Legal and licensing ###